Forest Bathing. In The 1880s or 1980s, Good Ideas Never Get Old:

 In the words of one author, it’s a “Nature Deficit Disorder”.

-So, if you not only expose yourself to outdoor dirt on fruits, vegetables & mud-pies with your kids to get healthier gut-microbes,
+So if in your own self-improvement efforts, you not only expose yourself to outdoor dirt on fruits, vegetables, & mud-pies with your kids to get healthier gut-microbes,

 -What if you also expose yourself to all the different parts of the Forest, that mankind used to actually live-in a relatively short while ago?